 The Smithsonian Environmental Research Center (SERC) is an multidisciplinary, collaborative and academic campus committed to the very highest standards of research and service to the community.
 We actively recruit and work with the best and brightest in the field.
 Join SERC and make a difference in our community and the world.
 We are an equal opportunity/affirmative action institution.
-Minorities, women, individuals with disabilities and protected veterans are encouraged to apply for employment, internship, fellowship, visiting scientist and research associate, and volunteering opportunities.
-For details about the current opportunities we offer, please click on the accordion tabs below.
+Minorities, women, individuals with disabilities and protected veterans are encouraged to apply for employment, internship, fellowship, visiting scientist, research associate and volunteering opportunities.
+For details about the current opportunities we offer, please click on the current job posts and accordion tabs below.

 Graduate Student, Pre- and Postdoctoral Fellowships: